How long can I use a baby wrap for?

 Our half-buckle Cairis carrier comes in two sizes.
 Baby Cairis will generally fit knee to knee until about 2.5 years, while the Toddler Cairis should last until about 5 years.

 You may have heard people describe slings as having 'sleepy dust' as babies are often so calm and content, hearing your heartbeat, that they fall asleep quickly in a sling.
 There is something incredibly wonderful in feeling your little one's chest rise and fall against yours as they sleep.
 As long as they are safely supported it is fine for your little one to have a daytime nap in a sling, though it's important to remember that they should be constantly monitored, their temperature checked, and that the sling may need adjusting to ensure that they're always sleeping in a nice upright position, their chin not resting on their chest, with clear airways and airflow.

-However tempting it may be for you to sit down and have a nap while your little one sleeps, it is essential that when babywearing your little one is monitored by an adult at all times, and that’s simply not possible if you’re asleep.
-You can read more about safe sleeping here.
+However tempting it may be for you to sit down and have a nap while your little one sleeps, it is essential that when babywearing your little one is monitored by an adult at all times, and that's simply not possible if you're asleep.
+You can read more about safe sleeping in the sling and the benefits of it here.